 Finding the Right Balance: Fun and Education

-- Encourage outdoor play with educational games that promote physical activity.
+- Encourage outdoor play and physical activity.

 Engaging in Expert Recommendations